hafniatimes/hafniatimes.github.io/_drafts/dpp15conference.markdown

 There are those who tell us we {don't have the right}.<br />
 Journalists who report from the border of Hungary as if border cops are villains and bandits, and stone-throwing youths are {heroic freedom fighters}.

-<span class="highlight">UN's Ban Ki Moon who accuses Hungary of treating people unacceptably.
+<span>UN's Ban Ki Moon who accuses Hungary of treating people unacceptably.
 Is it the stone-throwing youths he's thinking of?
 Let me make it clear: you can accuse Hungary of many things.
 But they won't receive any critique for securing their borders from here.
-Every country has the right to defend its borders and decide who to open the doors for!</span>
+Every country has the right to defend its borders and decide who to open the doors for!</span>{: .highlight}

 EU's and thereby Denmark's challenges basically come from two things: